Enzo Creek Nature Sanctuary: Land

-The water
+Water

 Enzo Creek's water resources are a key ingredient to its unique ecosystem.

 Four highly eutrophic ponds are located on the property.
 Most are no more than three feet deep, and were formed as a result of beavers damming flowing water.
 The largest body of water is Townline Lake, which is 73 acre in size.
 The sanctuary has nearly 1/4 mile frontage on the Southwest shore of the lake.

 Hunt Lake is 10 acre in size and has an 11 acre area of flooded timber at the north end of the lake which is known as Hunt Marsh.
 Hunt Marsh is a result of this same beaver activity creating the impoundment blocking Enzo Creek, the only outlet to Hunt Lake.
 Hunt Lake has a maximum depth of 30 ft, and visibility generally exceeds 5 ft, despite a marl substrate.

 Enzo Creek, the creek for which the sanctuary owes its name, flows South and Easterly and joins the outlet to Townline Lake.
 Enzo Creek flows approximately 1.3 miles from its beginning at Hunt Lake before it joins Ryan Creek, which then flows into the Muskegon River watershed.

 Beaver Pipes were installed in 2009 by Enzo Creek's management to help control the water level in Hunt Marsh, which had been steadily growing since 2005.
 This method of water control proved to be ineffective as beavers were able to block water passage through the pipes.
 The beaver pipes were ultimately removed completely, and a much larger 20" culvert pipe was installed through the dam and encased with hog wire fencing to prevent beavers from stuffing the pipe full of timber to block water passage.
 Over the course of a single year, beavers were able to dam the area around the hog wire fencing and again gain control of the water level.
 Work is ongoing to try and reach a permanent solution to water level control on Hunt Lake.

 Nehmer Lake is also accessible from the sanctuary.
 It is approximately 8 acre in size, and although shallower than Hunt Lake, it has a littoral zone of flooded timber along its margins.
 The maximum depth is unknown.